 8. PAs have a high degree of autonomy

 Have you heard of the term MDM?
 It stands for medical decision-making.
 Everyone in healthcare makes medical decisions, from the front desk staff who triages a patient call all the way up the food chain to the medical director who implements hospital or clinic-wide protocols.
-But as PAs, we get to sit one-on-one with patients, hand in hand, making team decisions that directly impact their lives, are measurable, and produce results that we can often see in real-time.
-And most of the time, this is done alone, in conjunction with our patients, yes, with the oversight of a supervising physician, usually indirectly, and always in the form of a supportive role.
+But as PAs, we get to sit one-on-one with patients, hand in hand, making team decisions that directly impact their lives, are measurable, and produce results that we can often see in real time.
+Most of the time, this is done alone, in conjunction with our patients, yes, with the oversight of a supervising physician, usually indirectly and always in the form of a supportive role.
 This autonomy, along with a high degree of uncertainty, makes the job extremely rewarding.

 9. There are good programs to help pay off student loans

 We all know the cost of PA school is going through the roof, and in a recent blog post, while crunching the numbers, I concluded that the current cost of PA education results in ends that don’t always justify the means.
 In other words, PA school may not be worth the cost based on the median PA job salary.

 The good news is that there are plenty of PA school scholarships and grants available for those who seek them out, including The National Health Service Corps Scholarship and Loan Repayment Program, which I used to pay off 100% of my student loan debt before the age of thirty-five.
 But the NHSC is not for everyone.
 I spoke with a new graduate recently who was offered $250,000 in the Bay Area to work as a psychiatry PA, and that was before benefits.
 So, in this scenario, you may or may not benefit from loan repayment programs.
 But the fact that there are repayment programs available is golden, and it means even those like me who didn’t come from riches can work as PAs while eliminating student loan debt in a timely manner.